alfianimanuddin/memiles_vendor/README.md

 * [Select2]() - The component used for form select
 * [Cloudzoom]() - The component used for product image in marketplace

-## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors